avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 | 182 days | 5.85%                       | 5.18%                | 5.25%                            |
 | 365 days | 6.38%                       | 6.38%                | 6.38%                            |

 > All values calculated using the live reward formula with current circulating supply of 470,134,316 AVAX and supply cap of 720,000,000 AVAX.
-Compound APY assumes the user utilizes ACP-236 auto-renewal for 365 days, and all rewards received are added to the principal and restaked.
+Compounding ARR assumes the user utilizes ACP-236 auto-renewal for 365 days, and all rewards received are added to the principal and restaked.

 The maximum reward for a 365-day validator is unchanged.
 The incentive gradient more than doubles, going from a spread of 1.02 percentage points to 2.30 percentage points, an increase of over 125%.